AUTHOR SPOTLIGHT

 Frederick:

-At first, I thought I was writing a simple faith-based story.
 But as I explored the idea of a wish, I began asking a deeper question: What do people actually wish for most?

 Love.

-Not money.
+Not success.
 Not fame.
-Not power.
+Not control.

 Love — and the fear of losing it.

-That realization changed everything.
+That realization reshaped everything.

 HOW AI ENTERED THE STORY